-This course provides a survey of a variety of branches of mathematics including the history of numeration systems, logic, inductive and deductive reasoning, geometry, perspective and art, an introduction to trigonometric functions, probability and statistics, and business and finance math.
-An emphasis will be placed on applications of mathematics in the real world and within the student's particular field of study.
+This course provides a survey of various branches of mathematics including the history of numeration systems, logic, inductive and deductive reasoning, geometry, perspective and art, introductory trigonometric functions, probability and statistics, and business and finance calculation.
+Emphasis will be placed on real-world applications of mathematics particularly within the student's field of study.
 Lecture.
 Prerequisite: Placement exam or either MATH 149, Intermediate Algebra or MATH 100, Pre-Statistics with a grade of "C" or better.

-MATH 220 Business Mathematics 3 UNITS
+MATH 220 BUSINESS MATHEMATICS 3 UNITS